Name: Dr. Guillaume Paré

 4. Where do you look for inspiration to help fuel your ideas and energy at work?

-A lot of my inspiration comes from my colleagues at Hamilton Health Sciences, which is why I’m so glad that Gene Blueprint is part of this collaboration with HHS Innovation Exchange in partnership with IBM.
+A lot of my inspiration comes from my colleagues at Hamilton Health Sciences, which is why I’m so glad that Gene Blueprint is part of this collaboration with the Innovation Exchange.
 We are so lucky to be surrounded by visionaries and world leaders.
 These are great role models.
 Also, students that work on my research team are a constant source of inspiration.
 It is difficult to remain indifferent when everyone shows such passion for research.

 5. What’s the one thing you think that great innovators do differently?